DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 excerpt: "A geometric explanation for why ordinary supervised pretraining can transfer remarkably well to new classes with only a few labeled examples."
 ---

-Deep networks trained on large classification benchmarks such as **ImageNet** often transfer remarkably well to new tasks.
+Deep networks trained on large classification benchmarks such as **ImageNet** often transfer surprisingly well to new tasks.

-This is one of the most common recipes in modern machine learning.
-We train a classifier on a large source dataset, keep its learned representation, and then adapt it to a new set of classes using only a small amount of labeled data, often with nothing more than a simple linear head.
+This has become one of the standard recipes in modern machine learning.
+We train a classifier on a large source dataset, keep the learned representation, and then adapt it to a new set of classes using only a small amount of labeled data, often with nothing more than a simple linear head.

-Practitioners use this all the time because it works.
+Practitioners rely on this approach all the time because it works extremely well.

-But from a theoretical point of view, that only sharpens the puzzle.
+But from a theoretical perspective, that only makes the phenomenon more intriguing.

-A classifier trained on ImageNet is trained to separate the ImageNet classes.
-Why should the same representation also make it easy to separate **new** classes that were never seen during training?
-And why should only a few labeled examples be enough to fit a simple classifier on top?
+A classifier trained on ImageNet is optimized to separate the ImageNet classes.
+Why should the same representation also make it easy to separate **new** classes that never appeared during training?
+And why should only a handful of labeled examples be enough to fit a simple classifier on top of it?

 A common answer is that pretraining learns "good features."
-That is certainly true, but it still leaves open the main question:
+That is certainly part of the story, but it still leaves the main question unresolved:

 > **What property of the learned feature space makes adaptation to new classes possible with so little data?**